 \section{Introduction}

-First and foremost, the eyes are sensory organs for acquiring visual information from the environment.
+First and foremost, the eyes are sensory organs that acquire visual information from the environment.
 Sharp visual perception through the eyes relies on the projection of light from a scene at a depth of interest onto light-sensitive tissue inside the eye.
 To achieve such a projection selectively, the eyes have evolved mechanisms that allow us to sample a scene through various actions that alter, for instance, eye orientation, pupil diameter, and lens curvature.
 One byproduct of this action-guided visual perception is that aspects of cognition become observable.
 For example, eye movements and the direction of the pupil reveal where a person is looking and, when further following the gaze direction, what a person is currently attending to.
-Thus, eyes may not only be understood as sensory organs but also as communication devices \citep{kobayashi1997unique, Fang2024}.
-Indeed, in support of their informative value, eyes have been found to be a particularly strong attractor for other people’s gaze (see, e.g., \citep{Langton1999,Langton2000,Itier2007}) and the exploitation of gaze direction transparency appears to even have evolved into reflexive gaze following behavior~\citep{Driver1999}.
-According to the cooperative eye hypothesis~\citep{kobayashi1997unique, Tomasello2007}, human eyes may have developed their particularly visible features - compared to other animals - precisely to increase their social utility.
-The social role of the eyes is also emphasized by the participation of the eyes in the expression of and influence on emotions~\citep{Baron2001,Adolphs2005,Hietanen2008} as well as the particular sensitivity to eye contact \citep{Senju2009}.
-Due to the perceptual salience of the eyes, communication abilities, and social role, models that mimic human eyes are regularly used as communication tools, especially in virtual characters and robots designed for human-machine interaction (e.g., \citep{Metta2008,Breazeal2008,Gomez2018,Kontogiorgos2019,Yoshida2022,Fang2024}).
-If implemented successfully, such eye models can be exploited to capture a person’s attention intuitively, communicate directions of interest, and even indicate some mental states, making them promising tools for supporting human-machine cooperation~\citep{Krueger2017,Sendhoff2020}.
+Thus, eyes may be understood not only as sensory organs but also as communication devices \cite{kobayashi1997unique, Fang2024}.
+Indeed, in support of their informative value, eyes have been found to be a particularly strong attractor for other people’s gaze (see, e.g., \cite{Langton1999,Langton2000,Itier2007}) and the exploitation of gaze direction transparency appears to even have evolved into reflexive gaze following behavior~\cite{Driver1999}.
+According to the cooperative eye hypothesis~\cite{kobayashi1997unique, Tomasello2007}, human eyes may have developed their salient features precisely to increase their social utility.
+The social role of the eyes is also emphasized by the participation of the eyes in the expression of and influence on emotions~\cite{Baron2001,Adolphs2005,Hietanen2008} as well as the particular sensitivity to eye contact \cite{Senju2009}.
+Due to the perceptual salience of the eyes, communication abilities, and social role, models that mimic human eyes are regularly used as communication tools, especially in virtual characters and robots designed for human-machine interaction (e.g., \cite{Metta2008,Breazeal2008,Zaraki2014gazecontrol,admoni2017social,Gomez2018,Yoshida2022,Fang2024}).
+If implemented successfully, robotic eye models have been found to elicit similar psychophysiological responses in humans as the eyes of human interaction partners\cite{Kiilavuori2021roboteyecontact,Linnunsalo2023Intentionality}.
+Such findings suggest that eye models may be purposefully used in interactive and especially in cooperative~\cite{Krueger2017,Sendhoff2020,Bhaskara2020transparency} settings, e.g., to capture a person’s attention intuitively, communicate directions of interest, or indicate specific mental states.